pstaender/csup/README.md

 # Cloud Storage Uploader

-Uploads (large) data by pipe to Google Drive.
+Uploads (large) data trough the pipe to Google Drive.

-Very basic and it's only working with Google Drive.
+Very basic and it's only working with GDrive for now.

-At the moment you can use only `stdin` as source (there is **no** feature with file sending like `csup -f file_to_send.txt` implemented, yet).
+You can use only `stdin` / pipe as source (there won't be the feature to send a file by parameter like `csup upload file_to_send.txt`).
+The tool … is doing great in that job.

 ## Install